mbpatterson/blog/_posts/2016-1-9-securing-sites-with-ssl.md

 date: 2016-1-9
 categories: linux
 ---
 Securing websites with SSL is almost a necessity today.
-Even for smaller websites it gives visitors peace of mind that their traffic is not being intercepted by a Man in the Middle attack and is absolutely necessary for sites that collect payments.
-It is fairly easy to generate a Certificate Signing Request (CSR), submit your CSR to validate your certificate, and set it on your web server or proxy.
+Even for smaller websites it gives visitors peace of mind that their traffic is not being intercepted by a Man in the Middle attack, and is absolutely necessary for sites that collect payments.
+It is fairly easy to generate a Certificate Signing Request (CSR), submit your CSR to validate your certificate, and set it on your web server or proxy...

 The first step is to generate your CSR.